Enrico Corte: Life and career

-In 2003 Corte began a working relationship with the Buia Gallery in New York, taking part in the Young Italian Genome group show.
+In 2003, Corte began a working relationship with the Buia Gallery in New York, taking part in the Young Italian Genome group show.
 Corte left Rome in 2008 and moved to Bologna for a brief period, after which he chose to concentrate his work in a studio/house in the countryside near Ravenna.
-In 2017 the critic Gianluca Marziani organized a double retrospective exhibition of Corte and Nurcis in the Palazzo Collicola Arti Visive museum in Spoleto, Umbria.
-The exhibition, entitled ExcerptⒶ, celebrated 40 years of the artists’ work occupying three floors of the museum.
+In 2017, the critic Gianluca Marziani organized a double retrospective exhibition of Corte and Nurcis in the Palazzo Collicola Arti Visive museum in Spoleto, Umbria.
+The exhibition, entitled ExcerptⒶ, celebrated 40 years of the artists’ work, occupying three floors of the museum.
 ExcerptⒶ caught the attention of the director of the Galleria Nazionale d'Arte Moderna in Rome, Cristiana Collu, who in February 2018 organized a lecture with the two artists in the Galleria Nazionale where the entire exhibition was illustrated and discussed with the audience.
 On the occasion of the ExcerptⒶ exhibition and the artist’s lecture in the Galleria Nazionale, the aspect of Corte’s work in the field of musical composition emerged – an activity on which he has been concentrating in recent years.

 Works

 The Botanical Rarities series (1981–present)

-Throughout his career, Corte has collaborated with other artists in order to break out of what he refers as «the self-indulgent individualism of the artist».
+Throughout his career, Corte has collaborated with other artists in order to break out of what he refers to as «the self-indulgent individualism of the artist».
 The multimedia installation Botanical Rarities, created with the artist Andrea Nurcis in 1981, is an example of the type of ongoing collaborative work that has evolved alongside his solo works.
 Since the first installation of vegetomorphic sculptures, drawings and musical soundtrack in the Orto Botanico dell'Università di Cagliari, from time to time the artists re-elaborate the original themes in order to present the same ideas in different forms using various techniques.
-So far vinyl LPs, audio CDs, videos, jewelry and various gadgets inspired by the 1981 exhibition have been produced.
-The “celebratory” pretext was intended ironically, not adulatory, but when viewed in its totality does celebrate the lasting friendship the two artists continue to enjoy.
+So far vinyl LPs, audio CDs, videos, jewellery and various gadgets inspired by the 1981 exhibition have been produced.
+The “celebratory” pretext was intended ironically, not adulatory, but when viewed in its totality, it does celebrate the lasting friendship the two artists continue to enjoy.

 Photographic works of the 1980s and 1990s

 The young Corte’s approach to photography is characterized by its low-cost production and open-minded approach to the real, which one reviewer called that of "a tourist of existence".
-His photography has also been defined a sort of "negative narcissism," experienced through re-defining the conventional concepts of "identity" and "dignity".
+His photography has also been defined as a sort of "negative narcissism," experienced through redefining the conventional concepts of "identity" and "dignity".
 Typical of the latter are works that could be wrongly intended to "search for scandal".
-For example, in some of them he is photographed standing precariously on the ledge of public buildings (Youthanasia, 1981; Cheese, 1981).
-Another self-portrait represents the artist’s face spattered with seminal liquid (Drawing [Sketch], 1982), and in another one someone urinates on his face (Idolatrine, 1981).
-Throughout the 1990s Corte would occasionally include photography in his sculptures or other plastic works to re-contextualize them in a wider multimedia context.
+For example, in some of them, he is photographed standing precariously on the ledge of public buildings (Youthanasia, 1981; Cheese, 1981).
+Another self-portrait represents the artist’s face spattered with seminal liquid (Drawing [Sketch], 1982), and in another one, someone urinates on his face (Idolatrine, 1981).
+Throughout the 1990s, Corte would occasionally include photography in his sculptures or other plastic works to re-contextualize them in a wider multimedia context.